 How do I find out what frameworks and tools being used in a course?

-In order to remain transparent about the engines, frameworks, libraries, and similar that we're using for our courses, you can find a list of tools with their version numbers for each course on the course's home page (available after purchasing the ...
+In order to remain transparent about the engines, frameworks, libraries, and similar that we're using for our courses, you can find a list of tools with their version numbers for each course on the course's product page and on the course's home page ...

 Zenva for Schools

 Coding is becoming increasingly popular in schools across the globe.
 It’s the key to helping kids and teenagers to build skills that will set them up for success in today’s technology-driven society, and is known to supercharge skills in other areas, ...